truca/reactbase/README.md

 and then open the index.html file.

 If everything is ok, you should see the "Hello World!" message in the browser.

+To Do:
+- Add react-router
+- Add SASS
+- Add redux